 Shifting to a Simple Life can be an exciting adventure.
 It’s fun to dream.
 It is even more exciting to know you are about to take the first step towards making a dream come true.
 Although you know your ultimate destination, the journey you are about to embark on is filled with joys.
 But what can you expect along your journey?

-No matter how wonderful it seems, there are always obstacles, road blocks, detours, and uneven ground.
+No matter how wonderful it seems, there are always obstacles, roadblocks, detours, and uneven ground when you begin your shift to a simple life.
 There will also be times when you wonder why you even chose this particular road.
 To prevent as many as you can, it takes careful planning.

 Start with a Map